25 Apr 2025

 Electronics technicians for building and infrastructure systems are also involved in the field of connected buildings.
 This means that they install communication technology and building systems and network these with automation systems.

-Similarly, they are also active in connected living.
-Here, the electronics technicians for building and infrastructure systems install and set up the operating systems.
+They are also active in connected living.
+Here, electronics technicians for building and infrastructure systems install and set up the operating systems.
 These control the entire home, from the lighting to the air conditioning and heating systems.
 These are connected to a smartphone and can thus be controlled with a few tabs.

-This is complemented by work in smart hospitality.
+This is complemented by work in the Smart Hospitality.
 Sensors are installed for this purpose.
 These help hotels to track customer behaviour and identify which services are needed and when.

 This reaches its peak with the installation of voice assistants.
-These make it possible to control smart home, smart hospitality or connected building devices using voice commands.
+These allow devices in the smart home, smart hospitality or connected building to be controlled using voice commands.
 This makes them much easier to use.

 Even drones are not foreign to an electronics technician for building and infrastructure systems.
 Although he does not set them up, he does use them.
 They can be used to inspect solar installations and, if necessary, wind turbines, enabling them to find faults and rectify malfunctions.

-Of course, the electronics technician for devices and systems apprenticeship is as varied as the tasks.
-This makes it exceptionally interesting and challenging in itself, so that it never gets boring.
+Of course, training to become an electronics technician for devices and systems is as varied as the tasks involved.
+This is what makes it particularly interesting and challenging at the same time - it is guaranteed never to be boring.